julialuo/codebase-storr-ramp-up/README.md

 4. A great resource to auto-generate Typescript types based on a GraphQL schema is [graphql-codegen](https://graphql-code-generator.com/docs/getting-started/).
 Follow the steps `Installation` and then `Setup` to use it.

 5. Make sure that your code satisfies the following criteria:
-  - Use `async` for your resolvers even if they are synchronous
+  - Use `async` for your resolvers even if they are synchronous.
-  - Use `graphql-codegen`
+  - Use `graphql-codegen`.
   - Make sure your GraphQL schema:
     - Has at least 2 queries and at least 2 mutations (along with their resolvers).
     - Has at least 1 query and at least 1 mutation with argument(s).
-    - Has at least 3 different field types (e.g. `String`, etc)
+    - Has at least 3 different field types (e.g. `String`, etc).
     - Uses types both with and without the `!` suffix&mdash;What does this mean?
 E.g.
     ```
     type Person {